 Issues in Information Systems

-All manuscripts must be the authors' original, unpublished work.
+The IIS is the official publication of the IACIS.
+Papers are published online as soon as they are accepted.
+All manuscripts must be the author's original, unpublished work.
 The manuscript must not be under consideration for publication elsewhere.
-A typical paper for this journal should be no more than 6000 words, inclusive of the abstract, tables, references, and figure captions.
-Please refer to the submission guidelines (https://iacis.org/iis/guideline.php) before submitting your paper.
-Authors must review the IIS Publication Ethics (https://iacis.org/iis/Publication_Ethics.pdf) before submitting their papers.
+Please refer to the submission guidelines/instructions for authors before submitting your paper.
+Authors must review the IIS Publication Ethics before submitting their papers.

-Important: First submission via (Make Submission) must be in MS Word format (either .doc or .docx).
+Important: The first submission must be in MS Word format (either .doc or .docx).

-The revised submission via (Upload File) must be in .zip format that includes 2 MS Word files -- the revised paper file and the response to reviewers' comments file.
+The revised submission must be in .zip format that includes 2 MS Word files -- the revised paper and the point-to-point responses to reviewers' comments.

 The next submission for Vol 25 will open on March 2024.